omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

     `XBlock` structure provides the following properties to the Omni Network:

     - Succinctly verifiable merkle-multi-proofs for sub-ranges of `XMsg` per source-target pair allowing relayers to manage submission costs at single `XMsg` granularity.
-    - Omni Consensus attestations are not required for source chain blocks without any cross chain messages (aka empty `XBlock`).
+    - Omni Consensus attestations are not required for source network blocks without any `XMsg` requests (aka empty `XBlock`).
-    - Relayer submissions are not required on destination chains for batches without cross chain messages.
+    - Relayer submissions are not required on destination networks for batches without `XMsg`s.
-    - The logic to create a `XBlock` is deterministic for any finalized source chain block height.
+    - The logic to create a `XBlock` is deterministic for any finalized source rollup block height.

     <br />
     <details>
     <summary><code>XBlock</code> Storage and Calculation</summary>

-    `XBlock` is not stored as they are deterministically calculated from a source blockchain.
-So in effect, the source blockchain stores them.
+    `XBlock` is not stored as they are deterministically calculated from a source network.
+So in effect, the source rollup stores them.
-    Any component that depends on `XBlock`, calculates it from a source chain.
+    Any component that depends on `XBlock`, calculates it from a source rollup.

-    $XBlock = f(chain_A)$ where $f(x)$ is a deterministic `pure` function that takes a finalized blockchain as input and produces `XBlock` as output.
+    $XBlock = f(chain_A)$ where $f(x)$ is a deterministic `pure` function that takes a finalized network as input and produces `XBlock` as output.
     In practice, source blocks can be streamed and transformed using a simple translation function backed by an in-memory cache.

     </details>

     `XMsg` are associated with an `XStream`.
-An `XStream`  is a logical connection between a source and destination chain.
-It contains many `XMsg`, each with a monotonically incrementing `XStreamOffset` (the offset is like a EOA nonce, it is incremented for each subsequent message sent from a source chain to a destination chain). `XMsg`  are therefore uniquely identified and strictly ordered by their associated `XStream` and `XStreamOffset`.
+An `XStream`  is a logical connection between a source and destination network.
+It contains many `XMsg`, each with a monotonically incrementing `XStreamOffset` (the offset is like a EOA nonce, it is incremented for each subsequent message sent from a source network to a destination network). `XMsg`  are therefore uniquely identified and strictly ordered by their associated `XStream` and `XStreamOffset`.

-    `XStreamOffset` allows for exactly-once delivery guarantees with strict ordering per source-destination chain pair.
+    `XStreamOffset` allows for exactly-once delivery guarantees with strict ordering per source-destination network pair.

 ### 5. Validator Attestation

-5. Validators attest to `XBlock` hashes during consensus.
-Each Omni consensus layer validator monitors every finalized block for all source chains in `halo`.
-Validators need to wait for block finalization, or some other agreed-upon threshold, to ensure consistent and secure cross-chain messaging.
+- Validators attest to `XBlock` hashes during CometBFT consensus.
+Each Omni consensus layer validator monitors every finalized block for all source networks in `halo`.
+By default, validators wait for block finalization, or some other agreed-upon finality mechanism, to ensure consistent and secure `XMsg` processing.

-    `halo` attests via CometBFT vote extensions, all validators in the CometBFT validator set should attest to all `XBlock` (in addition to their normal validator duties).
+    All validators usehalo to attest to `XBlock`s via CometBFT vote extensions.
+All validators in the CometBFT validator set should attest to all `XBlock`.
 An attestation is defined by the following `Attestation` type:

     ```go
     type Attestation (